raspberrypi/documentation/glossary.md

 - **Device Tree (DT)** - A data structure for defining hardware. https://en.wikipedia.org/wiki/Device_tree
 - **Device Tree Source (DTS)** - A human readable source file to be compiled into a DTB
 - **Device Tree Blob (DTB)** - A binary file containing a device tree, the result of compiling DTS files.
+- **dt-blob.bin** - A binary file containing initial GPIO configuration read by the firmware at boot time.
+Despite the confusing name, this is _not_ Device Tree (although it is compiled by the Device Tree tools).
 - **DVI** - Digital Visual Interface.
 A video interface for connecting a source device to a monitor or display.
 Electrically compatible with HDMI so a simple adapter can convert from one to the other (excluding audio which DVI does not support). https://en.wikipedia.org/wiki/Digital_Visual_Interface
 - **GPIO** - General Purpose Input/Output, the programmable pins on the Raspberry Pi
 - **HDMI** - High definition Multimedia Interface, a standard for transmitting uncompressed video and compressed or uncompressed audio data from a source device to a display device. https://en.wikipedia.org/wiki/HDMI